skellis46/slipbox/artistic research and ecosystems.md

 Hovering over Piccini's question is the potential that not all art can be positioned as research.
 In 1993 Christopher Frayling expressed the concern that if all art is research then we might end up "in a position where the entire history of art is eligible for a postgraduate research degree".[@frayling-1993-research p.5]

-Presupposing that the REF panel's feedback was referring to art made as art that was retrofitted as practice research, then the panel's feedback implies either a) not all art can be positioned as research; or b) some retrofitting processes were not adequately hidden or disguised for the purposes of the REF.
+Presupposing that the REF panel's feedback was indeed referring to art made as art that was retrofitted as practice research, then the panel's feedback implies either a) not all art can be positioned as research; or b) some retrofitting processes were not adequately hidden or disguised for the purposes of the REF.
 Both possibilities have strong implications for understanding practice research.
 If (a) is accurate then it follows that there are two categories of art vis-à-vis the academy: art that can not be positioned as research, and art that can.
 If (b) is accurate, then there must be better and worse ways to retrofit art as practice research.
-Putting aside what retrofitting might even mean (and I speak to this in the next section), it is self-evident that there are better and worse ways to retrofit art as practice research, just as there are better and worse ways to hit a tennis ball, bake bread or articulate a scholarly argument -- even if those 'ways' are not obvious, demand time and practice, and are not necessarily or easily falsifiable.[^harford]
+Putting aside what retrofitting might even mean, it is self-evident that there are better and worse ways to do it, just as there are better and worse ways to hit a tennis ball, bake bread or articulate a scholarly argument -- even if those 'ways' are not obvious, demand time and practice, and are not necessarily or easily falsifiable.[^harford]

 What if retrofitting is a necessary part of practice research methods?